flowx-ai/docs-flowx/versioned_docs/version-2.14.0/building-blocks/ui-designer/ui-component-types/form-elements/datepicker-form-field.md

    * **Field Label** - the label of the input
    * **Min Date** - set the minimum valid date selectable in the DatePicker
    * **Max Date** - set the maximum valid date selectable in the DatePicker
-   * **Min Date, Max Date error** - when Date introduce by typing, define the error message to be displayed
+   * **Min Date, Max Date error** - when a Date is introduced by typing, define the error message to be displayed
 3. **Validators** - multiple validators can be added to a select (more details [here](../../validators.md))
 4. **Data source**
    * **Default Value** - the default values of the DatePicker element
 5. Expressions
-   * **Disabled expressions** - javascript expressions that should be evaluated as true or false.
-It's important to make sure that hidden fields also have the same expression configured under expressions -> hide
+   * **Disabled expressions** - JavaScript expressions that should be evaluated as true or false.
+It's important to make sure that hidden fields also have the same expression configured under expressions → hide
-   * **Hide Expression** - javascript expressions used to hide components when they're truthy
+   * **Hide Expression** - JavaScript expressions used to hide components when they're truthy

 #### Datepicker styling